Rohde-Schwarz-Garage/sw-it-whatsappwebconnector/README.md

 ## 🔧 Setup
 ### WhatsApp Server
 To run the `whatsapp-server` which handles the WhatsApp Web connection and the incoming and outgoing messages, you will need to build and start the docker image:
+> A pre-built version of the image can be found in the releases

-1. Build the docker image
+1. Install the docker image
-    1. Change to the `whatsapp-server` directory
+    1. Download the image from the latest release
-    1. Run the following command to build the image
+    1. Install the image by running the following command (Replace `x_y` with the correct version; e.g., `1_0`):
         ```sh
-        docker build -t decepticons/n8nwa:1.0-bookworm .
+        docker image load -i n8nwa_image_x_y_bookworm.tar.gz
         ```
 1. Create a volume to store the authentication data
     ```sh
     docker volume create n8nwa_auth_store